Pilot (pen company): Fountain pens

 In 1963, Pilot Corporation introduced the Capless.
 Unlike other fountain pens during its time, the Pilot Capless featured a fully retractable nib.
 The Capless was later reintroduced as the Vanishing Point in 1972.
 In 2012, the company released the Metropolitan (known as Cocoon in Japan), a popular entry-level fountain pen.
 The Varsity is a disposable fountain pen that is pre-loaded with ink, while the Prera is a smaller pocket pen.
 Other offerings include the Pilot Falcon, which has a semi-flexible gold nib.
+The Kaküno, is a beginner fountain pen meant for children, that is often sold in fun colors, and has a smiley face on the fountain pen's nib.

+Pilot Custom Pens

-Some of Pilot’s higher-end pens bear the name of "Custom" or "Custom Heritage" and a two or three digit number.
-"Custom" models are cigar-shaped, while "Custom Heritage" models have flat tops and bottoms.
-The number is based on the year of introduction (from the foundation of the company—the Custom 74 was introduced in 1992) for models with two digits, while the third digit on models with three digits represents a list price when multiplied by ¥10,000 (the Custom 823 was introduced in 2000 and cost ¥30,000 at the time of introduction).
+Some of Pilot's higher-end pens bear the name of "Custom" or "Custom Heritage" and a two or three digit number.
+"Custom" models are cigar-shaped, while "Custom Heritage" models have flat tops and bottoms, exceptions being the Custom 845 Urushi and the Custom Urushi, which have flat tops and bottoms, but are named simply "Custom".
+The number is based on the year of introduction (from the foundation of the company; the Custom 74 was introduced in 1992) for models with two digits, while the third digit on models with three digits represents a list price when multiplied by ¥10,000 (the Custom 823 was introduced in 2000 when it cost ¥30,000).